Where to watch Toronto Tempo games this 2026 season

 Can I watch the Toronto Tempo for free?

-In Canada, you can use free trials from live TV streaming platforms, or catch occasional games streaming free on X (formerly Twitter).
+In Canada, you can use free trials from live TV streaming platforms to get TSN coverage, or check out trial periods from Crave and Prime Video.
 U.S. fans can also watch nationally televised games on ABC, CBS, and ION for free using a digital antenna.

 How do I watch the Toronto Tempo in French?

 RDS (Réseau des sports) typically handles Canadian French–language broadcasts for major Toronto-based franchises.
-While not yet confirmed, it's expected to carry select Tempo games.
+While not yet confirmed, the Bell Media channel is expected to carry select Tempo games.

 Why you should trust us